pelithne/k8s/workshop.md

 Make sure you are using the same account in both Azure and Azure DevOps (same email addess).

-In Azure DevOps, you need to create two service connections from Azure DevOps to Azure:
+In Azure DevOps, you need to create three service connections from Azure DevOps to Azure:

 1. Azure Resource Manager - to deploy anything in Azure in any resource group
 2. Docker Service Registry Connection - enables deployment from the pipeline to a docker registry.
 In our case, the Docker Registry is the Azure Container Registry you created in a previous step.
+3. Azure Kubernetes Service

 To create the service connections, click on **Project Settings** at the bottom of the left hand navigation panel.
 Then go to **Service Connections**.
 Select "New service connection" and select ````Azure Resource Manager```` from the drop-down list.